 Pro Tip: Drop their name in the beginning: “I’m super interested in working at [COMPANY-NAME] because...”
 See?
 Feels much more personalized.

-Dangerous Instances You Need To Avoid
+Dangerous Instances of Keywords You Need To Avoid

 There are also some dangerous keywords.
 Whether it paints a negative picture or is just TMI, here are keywords you need to avoid: